mysql/mysql-utilities/doc/man/mysqldiskusage.rst

              [--help | --no-headers | --version | --verbose |
              --binlog | --relaylog | --logs | --empty | --all
              --format=[SQL|S|GRID|G|TAB|T|CSV|C|VERTICAL|V]
-             [| <db>]
+             [<db> ...]

 DESCRIPTION
 -----------

-This utility permits a database administrator to see the disk space usage for one or more databases in CSV, TAB, GRID, or VERTICAL format.
-The utility also enables the user to examine the disk usage for the binary logs, slow, error, and general log, and InnoDB tablespace usage.
-The default is to show only the database disk space usage.
+This utility displays disk space usage for one or more databases in GRID, CSV, TAB, or VERTICAL format.
+The utility optionally display disk usage for the binary log, slow query log, error log, general query log, relay log, and InnoDB tablespaces.
+The default is to show only database disk usage.

-If no databases are listed, the utility shows the disk space usage for all databases.
+If the command line lists no no databases, the utility shows the disk space usage for all databases.

 To specify how to display output, use one of the following values with the :option:`--format` option: